Overseas Service Bar: Background

-The bar or bars were to be worn centered on the outside of the sleeve of the service coat, field jacket, or shirt, 4 inches from the sleeve opening.
+The bar or bars were to be worn centered on the outside of the left sleeve of the service coat, field jacket, or shirt, 4 inches from the sleeve opening.
 If service stripes (each signifying three years of honorable service for enlisted men) were worn on the service coat, the overseas service bars were to be worn immediately above them.
 For those who had also performed overseas service in the First World War, the overseas service bar and chevron were worn together.

 On 2 February 1945, the War Department issued Circular No. 41, which rescinded paragraph 4b of Circular No. 268, 1944, and substituted for paragraph 2 that the background would be made of olive drab felt or "of the same material and color as the garment on which worn" and authorized overseas service bars for wear on the "service coat, winter and summer shirt, field jacket, work clothing, and special suits or jackets."
 The production of bars made of golden rayon was authorized.

 In 1953, the Overseas Service Bar adopted its current name, and the patch was moved to be worn on the lower right sleeve, instead of the left.

 Prior to the recent wars in Afghanistan and Iraq, it was rare for an individual to have more than four Overseas Service Bars.
 Due to the protracted nature of the recent conflicts with resulting multiple deployments, it is not unusual for senior officers and NCOs to have eight or more Overseas Service Bars.

 The Overseas Service Bar is a separate award from the Overseas Service Ribbon, established in 1981, which recognizes overseas service in any location outside of the continental United States (CONUS), without regard as to whether or not the area has been designated a combat zone.
 Regulations permit receiving both awards for the same qualifying period of service.